Azure/logicapps/ai-sample/readme.md

   5. Follow the prompts to create the service in your chosen subscription and resource group.

-  6. Once your OpenAI service is created you will need to create a deployment for generating embeddings.
+  6. Once your OpenAI service is created you will need to create a deployments for generating embeddings and chat completions.
      - Go to your OpenAI service, under the `Resource Management` menu pane, click  `Model deployments`
      - Click `Manage Deployments`
      - On the `Deployments` page click `Create new deployment`
+     - Select an available embedding `model` e.g. `text-embedding-ada-002`, `model version`, and `deployment name`.
+Keep track of the `deployment name`, it will be used in later steps.
+     - Ensure your model is successfully deployed by viewing it on the `Deployments` page
+     - On the `Deployments` page click `Create new deployment`
-     - Select an available `model`, `model version`, and `deployment name`.
+     - Select an available chat `model` e.g. `gpt-35-turbo`, `model version`, and `deployment name`.
 Keep track of the `deployment name`, it will be used in later steps.
      - Ensure your model is successfully deployed by viewing it on the `Deployments` page